guoshiqiufeng/dify-spring-boot-starter/docs/en/config/introduction.md

 - Default value：`true`
 - Not required
 - Description：Whether to skip null fields, by default null fields are filtered out when submitting data

+##### logging

+- Type：`Boolean`
+- Default value：`true`
+- Not required
+- Description：If or not print request logs, enable this parameter and configure `io.github.guoshiqiufeng.dedify.client` to print request and response logs if the log level is debug.